 What is Collagen?

-Collagen is the most abundant protein (approx. 30%) in the body and forms the structural component of muscles, bones, tendons, skin, ligaments, blood vessels and cornea.
-It comprises amino acids like proline, glycine, arginine and hydroxyproline.
+Collagen is the body's most abundant protein (approx. 30%) and forms the structural component of muscles, bones, tendons, skin, ligaments, blood vessels, and cornea.
+It comprises amino acids like proline, glycine, arginine, and hydroxyproline.

 Collagen is also present in the muscle tissues, blood vessels, digestive tract, heart, gall bladder and kidneys, holding the cells and tissues together.
 Collagen is a major component of hair and nails.

 As we age, the production of collagen declines in the body.
 Therefore, collagen supplements have become incredibly popular.